MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.simulation.generatorsystem.md

 ## Remarks

-Instances of `GeneratorSystem` can be defined easily using the<xref:microsoft.quantum.arrays.lookupfunction> function.
+Instances of `GeneratorSystem` can be defined easily using the<xref:Microsoft.Quantum.Arrays.LookupFunction> function.

 ## See Also